 Avoiding foul language

 Kids are like sponges.
-They imbibe expressions from whatever TV show they're watching or from grown-ups.
-Sometimes, they don't even know an expression is foul.
+They imbibe expressions from whatever TV show they’re watching or from grown-ups.
+Sometimes, they don’t even know that the expression is foul.
 So do your best to correct them and discourage cursing and foul language before it becomes a habit.
 Good manners for kids is all about forming good habits.

 Not making fun of others